 Trusted, Informed, Compassionate

 Sometimes tiny newborns need extra attention at birth.
-Kootenai Health’s Special Care Nursery and staff provide the attention these babies require.
+Kootenai Health’s Neonatal Intensive Care Unit and staff provide the attention these babies require.

-This Level II nursery at Kootenai Health was designed for babies who need comprehensive care, monitoring and medical attention and can care for babies born as early as 32 weeks gestation (eight weeks premature), and those as small three pounds.
+Neonatal care at Kootenai Health is designed for babies who need special monitoring and medical attention.
+Our NICU can care for babies born as early as 28 weeks gestation, and those as small as 2.2 pounds.

 Nursery staff guide new parents through feeding and bonding options for special-care babies, including the kangaroo care bonding technique.
 If needed, additional nutrition can be provided until baby is ready for oral feedings.
 Registered dietitians specializing in neonatal care help ensure babies receive the nutrition they need to thrive.
 Parents can rest assured that their newborns are receiving the best care possible.